Weight Decay Improves Language Model Plasticity: Introduction

 \item We provide one of the first examples showing that optimizing hyperparameters to minimize pretraining validation loss does not necessarily yield the best downstream model performance.
 Specifically, we show that there is a training regime where larger weight decay values lead to higher pretraining validation loss {\it and} better downstream performance after fine-tuning.

 \item We provide a mechanistic perspective on the effect of weight decay on model training dynamics, showing that weight decay encourages linearly separable representations, regularizes attention matrices, and reduces overfitting on the training data.
-These effects provide a potential explanation for how weight decay preserves the model's ability to flex and learn during subsequent adaptation, thereby sustaining plasticity. \end{itemize}
+These effects provide a potential explanation for how weight decay preserves the model's ability to flex and learn during subsequent adaptation, thereby sustaining plasticity and improving downstream performance. \end{itemize}

+Together, these findings highlight the importance of pretrained model plasticity in the pretrain-then-post-train development pipeline of modern language models, the limits of using cross-entropy loss as the sole metric for hyperparameter optimization during pretraining, and the multifaceted role of a single optimization hyperparameter (weight decay) in shaping model behavior.